 Elephant garlic is related to leeks.
 Elephant garlic is recognized by its name.
 Its bulbs are very large.
 In fresh condition, one bulb can be up to 500 grams.
 There are only 7 to 9 cloves inside a bulb.
 Its size and shelf life separate it from other garlics.
 Its excellent shelf life can keep it in the kitchen for up to 2 years.
 After 9 months of hard work, this variety is harvested.
 While normal garlic would be ready in 6 months.

-Garlic Growing Stages: Selection of land
+Selection of land for Garlic

 After selecting seed, it is very important to select good land to get a good yield of garlic with less effort during the garlic growing stages.
 The best soil for garlic is one with a pH of 6.0 to 7.0.
 Soft soil is best for garlic because it absorbs water within 10 to 12 hours after irrigation; soil that does not absorb water quickly, or ” hard soil,” is harmful to garlic growth.